lquesada/ComfyUI-Interactive/README.md

 -   Custom-Scripts "String Function" node: this node seems to have an issue when showing the concatenated text that makes it necessary to retrigger execution of some nodes.
 This slows down interactive workflows.
 Instead, use the "String Append" node included in this repository.

 # Changelog
+## 2024-11-15
+- Enabled a single selector to be connected to a switch to block paths in the workflow, and corresponding example.
 ## 2024-11-14
 - Initial commit.